hclbaur/sda-core/docs/SPECIFICATION.md

 # SDA Specification

-The following grammar describes an SDA document in EBNF notatation:
+The following grammar describes an SDA document in EBNF notation:

 <pre>